nhd98z/rustalgo/README.md

-# Rust Algorithm Solutions

-This repository contains my solutions to various algorithm problems implemented in Rust.
+This repository contains my Rust implementations of various algorithm problems.
+It is part of my journey to learn Rust.